 Many forerunner and tech-savvy enterprises are seeing clear benefits in investing in the microfactory concept.
 Here is a rundown of the primary benefits you can gain with a microfactory.

 - Increased Innovation – Microfactories are flexible, and highly automated units that increase innovation.
 They allow you to ramp-up new configurations quickly to test new ideas on the small scale without affecting overall costs.

 - Minimized Investment and Ramp-up Time – A modular microfactory enables you to customize and implement the assembly line configuration and capacity according to the needs.
-The microafactory can be installed quickly on-site, even in one day to minimize the ramp-up time and initial investment.
+The microfactory delivery time can be up to 30% faster than in a customized automation system.
+And, the onsite deployment time can be up to 90% faster – in fact, a microafactory can be installed even in one day.

 - Higher Product Quality – Low product quality is one of the biggest offshoring challenges.
 With a microfactory, on the other hand, you can increase product quality, reducing costs, customer reclamations, and waste while increasing profitability.

 - Supply-chain Optimization – By optimizing supply-chains with small, local, or distributed microfactories, you can reduce the delivery time compared to offshored Asian production.
 Local manufacturing saves costs through the reduced working capital and higher resiliency against global disruptions.
 It decreases logistics costs, inventory, waste, and lead times, and increases forecasting accuracy.